SaladTechnologies/salad-recipes/src/flux1-dev-ai-toolkit/readme.md

 ## Uploading Data And Queuing Jobs

 While our container group warms up, we can upload our dataset to S3-compatible storage and queue jobs to the Kelpie API.
 The `prepare-and-queue-jobs.py` script will do this for you.
 You will need appropriate AWS credentials to access your S3-compatible storage, as well as your Kelpie API key set in the environment variable `KELPIE_API_KEY`.
+See the [Kelpie Docs](https://kelpie.saladexamples.com/docs) for more information about the Kelpie API.

 ```bash
 python prepare-and-queue-jobs.py \